Georgia Aspinox, Programme Director, Primary PG ITE at London Road Campus - University of Reading

 • Science - Please fill out the pre-course questionnaire.
 This is used by us at the university to help structure the course, and will inform the planning of the subject knowledge development sessions.
 Your first session in science will build upon the answers of this questionnaire - no identifying details will be shared during the session.

-I ask that you are as honest as possible here: if you don’t like science, that is ok.
+Please be as honest as possible here: if you don’t like science, that is okay.
 If you absolutely love it, also great.
-If you had a bad experience of science at primary/secondary/university, please let me know.
-As with any good lesson, knowing what where you are starting from is critical.
+If you had a bad experience of science at primary, secondary or university, please let us know.
+As with any good lesson, knowing where you are starting from is critical.

 Please complete the tasks as outlined and bring them to your first week with us in September.